Hide sensitive data

 Authorization:Basic aHR0cHdhdGNoOmY=

-And the following HTTP redactor configuration:
+and the following HTTP redactor configuration,

 <HTTPRedactor>